AY2223S1-CS2103T-T13-1/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

-- `index` must be a positive integer and valid
+- `tutorialGroup` must follow the format Txx, where x is a numeric value, and it should not be blank
 </div>

 #### Expel a student from a group